A-Level Physics Kinematics: SUVAT and Motion Graphs Guide

 When should I use SUVAT equations?

-What does the area under a velocity-time graph mean?
+What does area under a velocity-time graph show?

 The area under a velocity-time graph gives displacement.
-If the graph is above the time axis, the area is positive.
-If it is below, the displacement is negative relative to your chosen direction.
-Distance may require adding magnitudes carefully.
+If the graph goes below the time axis, that area represents negative displacement, so signs matter.

 Related articles